jeffreysward/cmaqpy/README.md

 ### MCIP
 If you need to run MCIP, edit the `examples/ex_run_mcip.py` script

+1. Change `start_datetime`.
+2. Change `end_datetime`.
 1. Change `appl`.
 The available options are commented out in the example script.
 2. Make sure that the start and end dates are correct.
 3. Run `examples/ex_run_mcip.py`.
 Each day takes just over a minute to run on Magma.

 ### ICON
-If you need to run ICON, edit the `examples/ex_run_icon.py` script.
+If you need to run ICON, which you probably don't, edit the `examples/ex_run_icon.py` script.

+1. Change `start_datetime`.
+2. Change `end_datetime`.
-1. Change `appl`.
+3. Change `appl`.
 The available options are commented out in the example script.
-2. Make sure that the start and end dates are correct.
+4. Make sure that the start and end dates are correct.
-3. Change the `coarse_grid_appl`.
+5. Check the `coarse_grid_appl`.
-4. Run `examples/ex_run_icon.py`.
+6. Run `examples/ex_run_icon.py`.

-Note that I'm just using the simulations transferred to us from NYDEC as boundary conditions, so I just simply change the `LOC_IC` variable in `data/dirpaths_{self.appl}.yml` rather than actually run ICON.
+*NOTE*: I'm just using the simulations transferred to us from NYDEC as boundary conditions (CGRID files), so I just simply change the `LOC_IC` variable in `data/dirpaths_{self.appl}.yml` rather than running ICON.

 ### BCON
-If you need to run BCON, edit the `examples/ex_run_bcon.py` script
+If you need to run BCON, which you probably do, edit the `examples/ex_run_bcon.py` script

+1. Change `start_datetime`.
+2. Change `end_datetime`.
-1. Change `appl`.
+3. Change `appl`.
 The available options are commented out in the example script.
-2. Make sure that the start and end dates are correct.
+4. Make sure that the start and end dates are correct.
-3. Check the `coarse_grid_appl`.
+5. Check the `coarse_grid_appl`.
-4. Run `examples/ex_run_bcon.py`.
+6. Run `examples/ex_run_bcon.py` inside a tmux window.
+BCON takes about a minute per day to run on Magma.

 ### CCTM
 Finally, edit `examples/ex_run_cctm.py`

 1. If not running MCIP, specify the location of your MCIP files using the `LOC_MCIP` variable in `data/dirpaths_{self.appl}.yml` and set `new_mcip=False` in your `CMAQModel` instance.
 2. If not running BCON, specify the location of you BCON files using the `LOC_BC` variable in `data/dirpaths_{self.appl}.yml` and set `new_bcon=False` in your `CMAQModel` instance.
 3. Specify the name of your ptertac in-line emissiions files in the `LOC_ERTAC` variable in `data/dirpaths_{self.appl}.yml`.
+4. Change `start_datetime`.
+5. Change `end_datetime`.
-4. Change `appl`.
+6. Change `appl`.
 The available options are commented out in the example script.
-5. Run `examples/ex_run_cctm.py` inside a tmux window.
+7. Run `examples/ex_run_cctm.py` inside a tmux window.
+This domain takes about 55 min per day to run on the 48 proc node on Magma.

 ### Combine
 In order to visualize the data CCTM data properly, you need to postprocess the data using the CMAQ `combine` utility program, which you can run by editing `examples/ex_run_scombine.py`.